What Is a Mini Tort Claim in Michigan?

 - The vehicle driven by the non-at-fault driver must be damaged physically.

 - The vehicle driven by the non-at-fault driver must be insured.

 - The at-fault driver must be known.
 If a non-at-fault driver is hit and the at-fault driver runs, no coverage is provided by a mini tort because the coverage comes from the at-fault driver's car insurance policy.

 - The insured vehicle has no collision coverage listed on its car insurance policy.

 - The insured vehicle has standard collision requiring a deductible, listed on its car insurance policy.

 Example: Julie was rear-ended by another vehicle, she has PLPD only listed on her insurance policy.
 Damage to her vehicle is extensive.
 She can file a mini tort claim against the other driver because she was not at fault and does not have collision coverage on her car insurance policy.
 The coverage provided by a mini tort claim is extremely limited.
-Look for these restrictions when filing a mini tort claim.
+Here are some restrictions to lookout for:

-- A $1000 payout is the most to be paid under the mini tort law.
+- A $1000 payout is the most you can be paid under the mini tort law.

 - A mini tort claim does not extend any coverage for injuries.
 Michigan has a separate coverage called personal injury protection on car insurance policies specifically for injuries.

-- Mini tort only covers for damage to a vehicle, therefore it will not apply to a medical deductible.
+- Mini tort only covers for damage to a vehicle and will not apply to a medical deductible.